Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Background

 \section{Background}

-This work mainly focuses on reviewing the recent advances in adopting large models for solving time series and spatio-temporal data tasks.
-Specifically, we focus on two mainstreams of large models: large language models and pre-trained foundation models.
-In this section, we first introduce these two types of models and discuss their differences and connections.
+This work reviews recent advances in adopting large models for solving time series and spatio-temporal data tasks.
+Specifically, we focus on two operational groups of large models commonly used in temporal data analysis: LLMs and PFMs.
+In the broad sense, LLMs can be regarded as a subclass of PFMs; however, in this survey, we distinguish them according to their role in existing studies.
+LLMs mainly refer to language-centered foundation models repurposed for time series or spatio-temporal tasks through prompting, reprogramming, or adaptation, whereas PFMs refer to pre-trained or foundation models designed or adapted as general-purpose backbones for temporal, spatial, relational, visual, or multimodal data.
+Accordingly, methods categorized as LLM4TS or LLM4STD are included when a large model serves as a central backbone, interface, or reasoning module, but they are not necessarily claimed to be newly trained standalone foundation models.
+In this section, we introduce these two groups and discuss their differences and connections.
 To improve clarity, we also provide a brief roadmap of large models in \shortautoref{fig:roadmap}, which summarizes their development and sheds light on main research interests.
 Then, we define time series and spatio-temporal data, along with their representative tasks across different domains.